WordPress as Persistent Memory for AI Agents

 • Files on diskwp-content/uploads for markdown documents the agent reads

-• REST API — programmatic CRUD for memory files
+• REST API — programmatic CRUD for memory files and daily memory

 • Admin UI — human-editable through the WordPress dashboard